Spread of the corona virus on the Cayman Islands20th calendar week (05/16/2022 to 05/22/2022): 195.4 new infections per day per 100,000 inhabitants

-The inhabitants of the Cayman Islands are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By June 5th, 2020, 164 infected persons and 1 death have been reported in the country.
-The first confirmed infections were reported on March 19th, 2020, which is the date of the official notification.
+By May 23rd, 2022, 23779 infected persons and 25 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on May 19th with 17 new infected persons.

 |Cayman Islands||Ø worldwide|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 Medical suppliesThe medical care provided by doctors and hospitals on the Cayman Islands is above average, but is not as good as the average within the EU.
 The country provides 3.0 hospital beds per 1000 inhabitants.
 The global mean here is 2.9 beds.
 Within the EU, 4.6 beds are available for every 1,000 residents.